This article applies to Cloud.

 This article describes how to configure quality-of-service (QoS) policies with differentiated services code point (DSCP) for LAN (local area networks) in your Code42 environment.
-Using DSCP can help prioritize backup traffic from Code42 apps to your authority server while not saturating your network.
+Using DSCP can help prioritize backup traffic from Code42 apps to the Code42 cloud while not saturating your network.

-- Options for configuring DSCP are only available at the system-wide and organization level in the administration console, not at an individual device level.
+Options for configuring DSCP are only available at the organization level in the administration console, not at an individual device level.

 Code42 apps on Windows